Understand Marketing in Packaging Box Design and Printing

 Imagine you’re planning to buy a car.
 You won’t just choose the one with the best brochure.
 First, you’ll want to know its features, performance, reliability, and price.
 Then, you’ll go for a test drive to see how it feels.

 Designing packaging is no different.
 You need to think like a consumer.
 Ask yourself: What is the product?
 What does it do?
-What are its advantages, and what might turn people away from it?
+What are its advantages, and what might turn people away?

 When you fully understand the product, your packaging design will reflect that insight.
 It will speak directly to the needs and expectations of your audience.